 Here, I’m comparing synchronous motor and asynchronous motor with their specifications, functions, applications, and examples.

-Note: Induction motor is called the Asynchronous Motor.
+Note: Induction motor is called the ‘Asynchronous Motor‘.

-Difference between Synchronous and Induction Motor [Tabular Format]
+Difference between Synchronous and Induction Motors

-|The electromagnetic motor which converts electrical energy into mechanical work at constant speed is called as Synchronous Motor.||The electromagnetic motor which converts electrical energy into mechanical work at variable speed is called as Induction Motor.|
+|The electromagnetic motor which converts electrical energy into mechanical work at constant speed is called as a ‘Synchronous Motor’.

 |The synchronous motor works on the principle of the ‘Magnetic Locking’.

-(AC and DC supply)
+(AC and DC)